[?] Subscribe To This Site

 Of course, whales are not hunted at the attraction park.

-whale-watching-pilot-whales Whale watching by Tony Hisget.
+Whale watching by myself

 Mind, indigenous people like the Inuit (Eskimos) in arctic areas have hunted whales.
 They have needed blubber to survive winters.